 In 2005, a stately oak was washed up onto the shore near Hainburg.
 Using tree-ring dating, it was determined that the tree had lived from 1321 to 1383 before it fell and was buried in the gravel bed of the Danube.
-Thanks to oxygen deprivation the tree was conserved, as it would have been in a moor - thus leading it to be named the "Moor Oak".
-For over 600 years the mighty trunk had been preserved before being washed up, then recovered by the via donau (formerly known as the Austrian Waterways Authority) and subsequently put on display at the Schlossinsel, much to the delight of visitors
+Oxygen deprivation enabled the tree to be preserved for over 600 years before its mighty trunk emerged from the waters.
+Thanks to the viadonau, the Austrian waterways authority, the tree could be recovered and put on display here at the Schlossinsel.

-10 Native Colubrids
+11 Native Colubrids